 Melanoma March is Melanoma Institute Australia’s much-loved flagship fundraising event.

-Melanoma March events will be held in every state and territory during March 2023.
-Organised by volunteer committees impacted by melanoma, they raise vital funds for melanoma research as well as provide an opportunity for patients and families to come together to support each other and remember those lost to the disease.
+Organised by volunteer committees impacted by melanoma, the Melanoma March events raise vital funds for melanoma research, which will also impact other cancers, and provide an opportunity for patients and families to come together to support each other and remember those lost to the disease.

 Cost to Register: